-The Coroner Service falls under the Territorial Department of Justice for administrative purposes, and operates pursuant to the authorities conveyed by the Coroners Act, which was initially enacted in 1985 but has been subject to amendment since.
+The Coroner Service falls under the Territorial Department of Justice for administrative purposes and operates pursuant to the authorities conveyed by the Coroners Act, which was initially enacted in 1985 but has been subject to amendment since.
 The Office of the Chief Coroner is located in Yellowknife and oversees all death investigations.
-As of December 31, 2018 there were 36 coroners throughout the Northwest Territories, providing service in the communities and regions in which they reside.
+As of December 31, 2023, there were 19 coroners throughout the Northwest Territories, providing service in the communities and regions in which they reside.

 All sudden and unexpected deaths occurring in the Northwest Territories must be reported to a coroner.
-The Coroner Service is responsible for the investigation of reportable deaths in order to determine the identity of the deceased, and the facts concerning when, where, how and by what means they came to their death.
+The Coroner Service is responsible for the investigation of reportable deaths in order to determine the identity of the deceased, and the facts concerning when, where, how, and by what means they came to their death.
 The Coroner Service is supported in its efforts by the Royal Canadian Mounted Police, the Fire Marshal's Office, the Workers' Safety and Compensation Commission, the Transportation Safety Board, and various other agencies that also work closely with the Service.

-The Chief Coroner is Cathy L. Menard.
-Ms. Menard has been with the Coroner Service since 1996.
-She has been with the Government of the Northwest Territories for over 30 years.
+The Chief Coroner is Garth Eggenberger.
+Mr. Eggenberger has been with the Coroner Service since 1987.

 There are no facilities in the Northwest Territories staffed to perform autopsies.
 When an autopsy is required, the remains are transported to Edmonton, where the procedure is performed by the Chief Medical Examiner's Office.
-Following the post-mortem examination, the remains are sent to Foster & McGarvey Funeral Home, which holds a contract for preparation and repatriation.
+Following the post-mortem examination, the remains are sent to Foster and McGarvey Funeral Home, which holds a contract for preparation and repatriation.
 Toxicology services are provided to the Coroner Service by the Graham R. Jones Forensic Toxicology Laboratory.